tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 When the electric field is switched off, the oil drop accelerates downwards.
 Due to the presence of air drag forces, the oil drops easily attain its terminal velocity and moves with constant velocity.
 This velocity can be carefully measured by noting down the time taken by the oil drop to fall through a predetermined distance.
 The free body diagram of the oil drop is shown in Figure 9.7 (a), we note that viscous force and buoyant force balance the gravitational force.

-Let the gravitational force acting on the oil drop (downward) be $F_{g} = mg$
+Let the gravitational force acting on the oil drop (downward) be $$F_{g} = mg$$

 Let us assume that oil drop to be spherical in shape.
-Let $\rho$ be the density of the oil drop, and $r$ be the radius of the oil drop, then the mass of the oil drop can be expressed in terms of its density as
+Let \(\rho\) be the density of the oil drop, and *r* be the radius of the oil drop, then the mass of the oil drop can be expressed in terms of its density as

 $$\begin{array}{l}\rho = \frac{m}{V}\\ \Rightarrow m = \rho \left(\frac{4}{3}\pi r^3\right)\left\{ \begin{array}{l}\because \text{volume of the}\\ \text{sphere},V = \frac{4}{3}\pi r^3 \end{array} \right\} \end{array} \quad (9.9)$$